 Lysine can increase the absorption of calcium.
 Use caution when taking large amounts of calcium while supplementing with lysine.

-While lysine in the diet is considered safe, high doses have caused gallstones.
-There have also been reports of renal dysfunction, including Fanconi's syndrome, and renal failure.
+While lysine in the diet is considered safe, excessive doses may cause gallstones.
+There have also been reports of renal dysfunction, including Fanconi syndrome and renal failure.

-If you are currently being treated with any of the following medications or supplements, you should not use lysine supplements without first talking to your health care provider.
+If you are currently being treated with any of the following medications or supplements, you should not use lysine supplements without first talking to your doctor.

 Beauman JG.
 Genital herpes: a review.
 Am Fam Physician.
 2005 Oct 15;72(8):1527-34.
 Review.